-The program is structured to enhance and foster translational research skills in several ways:
+The program is structured to enhance translational research in several ways:

-- Implementation of an interdisciplinary mentoring team to support Fellow success, with team members from population health and basic science for exposure to both ends of translational science
+- an interdisciplinary mentoring team with members in population health and basic science

-- Inclusion of one mentor from another CTSI hub or University of Rochester partner institution, to promote collaborative and interdisciplinary scientific teams
+- one mentor from another CTSI hub or University of Rochester partner institution

-- Participation in up to 3 rotations (2-8 weeks each) for exposure to areas relevant to population health.
-At least one rotation will take place in a research or community setting conducting research in a translational research stage (T0-T4) different from that of the trainee’s background.
+- up to 3 rotations of 2-8 weeks, with at least one rotation in a research or community setting at a different translational level from that of the trainee’s background

-- Creation of an Individual Development plan to customize the training experience
+- an Individual Development Plan to customize the training experience

-- Personal statement describing your population health track of interest along with relevant experience
+- personal statement describing the population health track of interest and relevant experience

 Please include “TL1 Postdoctoral Application: [Applicant Name]” in the subject line.